gwbischof/bluesky-social-mcp/README.md

 # Bluesky Social MCP

 An MCP server for interacting with the Bluesky social network via the [atproto](https://github.com/MarshalX/atproto) client.

-If you have any problems running this MCP, leave an issue and I'll help you out.
+:wave: Leave an issue if you have any problems running this MCP.
+I should be able to push out fixes pretty quickly.

 ## Quick Start